Get

 Turkey and Chicken

 Many SquarePet recipes use turkey and chicken as primary proteins.
-When you see poultry ingredients listed like this, it refers to the actual muscle meat of the birds: not organ meat or other by-products.
+When you see poultry ingredients listed like this, it refers to the actual muscle meat of the birds, not organ meat or other by-products.
 Both the meats are considered high-quality protein.
 SquarePet specifies that they use cage-free poultry, which won’t matter to a dog but might to many owners.

 Cod and Ocean Whitefish

 Cod and ocean whitefish are used in SquarePet’s low-fat recipes.
 Fish is considered safe and healthy for dogs as long as species known to be high in mercury are avoided.
-Cod and whitefish are both low in mercury2, and fish are an excellent source of lean protein and fatty acids.
+Cod and whitefish are both low in mercury2, and they are an excellent source of lean protein and fatty acids.

 Belgian,Malinois,Dog,Is,Sitting,Near,Meal,Bowl